agottipati9/x24x4/README.md

     sudo /local/repository/bin/UE/install_UE_iPerf.sh

 # Getting Started
-After installing all the dependencies, you can start SigFlow with following commands:
+After installing all the dependencies, you can start BoTM with following commands:

 Log into the `epc` node and run the following commands in separate windows: